London continues to face serious issues with the availability and affordability of housing.

 Other press releases

-A list of what's coming up next week at the London Assembly.
+A list of public meetings and publications coming up next week at the London Assembly.